aws/aws-cli/awscli/examples/ssm/terminate-session.rst

 **To end a Session Manager session**

-This example permanently ends a session created by the user "Bob" and closes the data connection between the Session Manager client and SSM Agent on the instance.
+This example permanently ends a session that was created by the user "Bob" and closes the data connection between the Session Manager client and SSM Agent on the instance.

 Command::